dobbinl/hello-world/README.md

 asgmt_1_.
 Practice creating a repository.

-I like cupcakes more than cake;
+I like cupcakes more than cake

-yet, one may ask,
+yet, one may ask
-is there a difference?
+is there a difference

 Yes, there is.
-Cupcakes Rule!
+Cupcakes Rule